manuelaguilar/udacity_projects/othello/README.md

 The player with the most pieces wins.
 There is also the possibility of a tie.
 Any of the players can abandon the game at any time, which is different to the 'cancel' game feature that just freezes the game with no player stats computed.
+ - Scoring: each player gets a point per piece in the board.
+Game stats are taken into account for completed or ended games, for the winning player only.
+The performance index is measured by wins + winning streak + (average winning game score differential / 10.
+The average winning game score differential is average of the difference in points between the winning and losing player (draws do not account for points).
+For instance, if a player has 5 wins, a winning streak of 3 games, and his last score diffential was 10 points, the latter will be averaged  with the current score differential ( current average + new differential / 2 ).

 ##Files Included:
  - othello.py: Contains endpoints for the Othello game.